OceanGlidersCommunity/.github/profile/README.md

 Here the [OceanGliders](https://www.oceangliders.org) community shares and discusses best practices, data formats and vocabularies.

 # How to contribute
-If you want to join the community effort just brouse through the different repositories, raise issues or start a discussion.
+We are an open community!
+If you want to join the effort just brouse through the different repositories, raise issues or start a discussion.
-Please make your membership public to increase our visibility.
+A good start is also to [introduce you](https://github.com/OceanGlidersCommunity/OceanGliders/discussions/1).

 # Ongoing community efforts
 - [GitHub training](https://github.com/OceanGlidersCommunity/LearningGitHub/discussions/20)